NickyGee44/TheGambler/replit.md

 - ✅ **LIVE LEADERBOARDS FOR ALL ROUNDS**: Completely removed restrictions requiring completed rounds for leaderboard display.
 All rounds now show live data as scores are recorded in real-time.
 Teams with partial progress are ranked by current performance and awarded live placement points (1st=10pts, 2nd=9pts, etc.) regardless of completion status.
 Teams that haven't started a round are ranked below teams with scores, sorted by their total tournament points from other rounds.
 - ✅ **CRITICAL DATA INTEGRITY FIX**: Added comprehensive hole number validation (1-18 only) to all scoring endpoints to prevent invalid holes like "19" or "0" from being saved.
 Cleaned existing invalid hole data from database.
 - ✅ **TEAM 7 ROSTER UPDATE**: Updated Team 7 to replace Austin Hassani with James Ogilvie, resolving "Team members not found" errors for Sye Ellard during team scoring operations.
 - ✅ **DEERHURST SCORECARD UPDATE**: Updated Deerhurst Highlands course data with official Gold tee yardages and handicaps from tournament scorecard.
+Total yardage: 7,011 yards, Par 72.
 All 18 holes now reflect accurate course measurements for tournament play.
 - ✅ **MUSKOKA BAY COURSE DATA**: Added complete Muskoka Bay Club course data with official Championship tee yardages and handicaps for Round 3.
 Total yardage: 6,849 yards, Par 72.
 Round 3 now uses accurate Muskoka Bay course information instead of Deerhurst data.

 ## System Architecture